 Care for Spinners and Lures

-The hooks on spinners and lures can easily become bent and blunted through contact with rocks or the seabed, or when being pulled though snags or seaweed.
-Anglers should therefore check the hooks on all lures to ensure that they are still in good condition.
+The hooks on spinners and lures can easily become bent and blunted through contact with rocks or when being pulled though snags or seaweed.
+Anglers should therefore check the hooks and swivels on all used lures to ensure that they are still in good condition.
 Saltwater will have a corrosive effect on metal spinners, as well as split rings, links and hooks attached to plastic or wooden plugs.
 Anglers should therefore rinse all lures in fresh water after a fishing session and dry them off with kitchen roll before storing them away for the next fishing session.
 However, it is inevitable that when anglers use lures to fish harsh, rocky marks then paint will become chipped, shiny lacquer coatings will become dulled and additions such as eyes and feathers will fall off.
 Spinners which have been used several times and no longer look their best will still catch fish, but it is up to an anglers personal judgment to decide when a spinner has become so damaged that it needs replacing.